microsoft/aihlsIgnited/hlsignited/FY25/05-AgenticRag/README.md

 Our approach in ths repo is to keep it simple and to the point, starting with the development of robust, scalable **enterprise single agents** using the Azure AI Foundry Agent Service.
 These production-ready agents come equipped with integrated tools, persistent memory, traceability, and isolated execution—providing a solid foundation before scaling up.

 Then, of course, we'll tackle communication patterns between single agents.
 Just as clear conversation drives human collaboration, real-time event exchange between agents unlocks their full potential as a cohesive system.
-By leveraging frameworks like **Semantic Kernel**—or even crafting your own— you can establish an event-driven architecture that seamlessly ties everything together (single-agents) to build multi-agent systems.
-Here is my high level formula to build MaS
+By leveraging frameworks like **Semantic Kernel**—or even crafting your own— you can establish an event-driven architecture that seamlessly ties everything together (single-agents) to build multi-agent systems (MaS).
+Here is my high level formula to build Mas.

 ```text
 Multi-Agent Architecture = Σ (Production-Ready Single Agents [tools, memory, traceability, isolation]) + Preferred Framework (e.g., Semantic Kernel, AutoGen)